 Schrems II: AG deems SCCs valid but comes up with difficult new obligations and expresses “doubts” over privacy shield

-What has happened?
 Yesterday, the Advocate General (“AG”) concluded that, in his opinion, the EU Standard Contractual Clauses (“SCCs”) are a valid mechanism to transfer personal data outside of the European Economic Area (“EEA”).
 However, the AG suggested new obligations for those using SCCs.
-They need to examine the national security laws of the country … Continue reading
+They need to examine the national security laws of the country of the data importer to determine whether they can in fact comply with the terms of SCCs.

 Schrems: the global impact – how the ECJ ruling is affecting countries outside the EU and US